Southern greater glider: Threats and conservation

 Of the three greater glider species, this one is thought to be the most threatened and to have suffered the sharpest declines in population.
 Prior to late 2019, significant logging in the forests of Victoria and New South Wales had already led to the removal of vast swathes of hollow-bearing trees that the species depended on, and caused the species to decline by almost 80% in some areas.
 This was worsened when a significant proportion of the species' habitat burned in the 2019–20 Australian bushfire season; for example, over half of 96,000 acres of forest in Victoria set aside for glider protection are thought to have burned in the fires.
 Logging may have made these fires worse by allowing brushfires to burn hotter, and changing the composition of the landscape to less palatable food trees.

 Climate change may also threaten the species in some regions; rising night-time temperatures may cause the cold-adapted gliders to lose their appetite, leading to starvation.

 Conservation actions required to save the species include reconsidering the species' conservation status and banning logging and land clearance for coal mining.
 Ecotourism to view the species may be a potential source of conservation income as well.

 Notably during 2022, in the wake of the bushfires the Australian National University, Greening Australia, and the World Wide Fund for Nature-Australia teamed up to place more than 200 high-tech thermally appropriate nesting boxes at Glenboc, in Victoria's East Gippsland, and inside the Tallaganda National Park near Braidwood, NSW.
 The boxes utilise insulation, air gaps, and heat-reflective, fire-resistant non-toxic coatings, in order to keep the animals and at the optimal temperature, and best imitate a tree hollow.

 Classifications

-The southern glider is a vulnerable species per the IUCN Red List classification.
+The southern glider is an endangered species per the IUCN Red List classification.
 On 5 July 2022 the Australian Government declared the animal to be an endangered species under the Environment Protection and Biodiversity Conservation Act 1999, as it becomes more threatened by logging and climate change.
 Logging is regulated by state governments; however, environment minister Tanya Plibersek said that the federal government was helping to fund ten projects whose goal is to help protect the species.

 It is listed as vulnerable under the Nature Conservation Act 2014 (ACT); Nature Conservation (Animals) Regulation 2020 and Nature Conservation Act 1992 (QLD) (which includes both the southern and central and northern greater gliders); and Flora and Fauna Guarantee Act 1988 (Vic); and three subpopulations are listed as endangered under the Biodiversity Conservation Act 2016 (NSW).